Sascha S. Bauer, Chair

 Cheryl Chan, Development Assistant/Assistant to the Director

 Cheryl Chan serves as the Development Assistant/Assistant to the Director.
-She supports the Executive Director and Development Director in all facets of individual, foundation, government, and corporate grantmaking, and acts as a liaison to the Board.
+She supports the Executive Director and Director of Advancement in all facets of individual, foundation, government, and corporate grantmaking, and acts as a liaison to the Board.
 Prior to joining the SculptureCenter team, Cheryl assisted with development and special events initiatives at Creative Time and Art21, as well as handled membership services at the Whitney Museum of American Art.
 Most recently, she managed curatorial and public programming at the Chelsea Art Museum, and oversaw fundraising for Mad.
 Sq.
 Art, Madison Square Park Conservancy's public art program.
 Cheryl received her BA in Art History with a concentration in contemporary art from Queens College, and studied Fine Art at Parsons The New School for Design.
 Cheryl, a Queens native, is an avid runner, baker, and consumer of desserts.